ylavreniuk/web-technologies-base/README.md

 # Web Technologies Base Repository

+## Prerequisites
+Installation scripts here rely on usage of (WinGet)[https://github.com/microsoft/winget-cli], it should be installed by default on Windows 11, but on Windows 10 it should be installed through App Installer in Microsoft Store (instructions for that are (here)[https://github.com/microsoft/winget-cli?tab=readme-ov-file#microsoft-store-recommended])

 ## How to run

-1. Install all required dependencies for the project with `install_dependencies.ps1` script
+1. Install all required dependencies for the project with `install_dependencies.ps1` script, please run it in Powershell terminal
 ```
 powershell -ExecutionPolicy Bypass -File install_dependencies.ps1
 ```